 Dr. Oskouei pursued a residency at Emory University.
 There, he did breakthrough research on the use of ultrasound for performing nerve blocks and for inserting special catheters around nerves to help prevent pain for patients having surgery.
 After finishing his residency he stayed on staff at Emory as a professor where he worked regularly on the Acute Pain Service.
 Here, he provided specialized nerve blocks and catheters for patients undergoing various surgeries to prevent pain intra-operatively and post-operatively.
 He continued his research on ultrasound techniques and developed a grading system for predicting nerve block efficacy and local anesthetic volume requirement.

 Dr. Oskouei returned to fellowship in the specialty of Interventional Spine at Emory University School of Medicine.
 During this training, he became adept in the field of interventional physiatry under the guidance of the physiatry physicians at Emory Orthopedics & Spine Center.
 He has conducted cutting edge research and provided patients with the most advanced treatments and techniques available in the field of Interventional Spine and physiatry.
-Dr. Oskouei now continues to work on cutting edge medicine and is collaborating with world-renowned doctors in the field of stem cell medical applications, specifically combined with minimally invasive surgery.
+Dr. Oskouei now continues to work on cutting edge medicine and is collaborating with world-renowned doctors in the field of innovative medical applications, specifically combined with minimally invasive surgery.

 He was the first surgeon in Atlanta to perform Endoscopic Spine surgeries and continues to be a pioneer in the field of advanced minimally invasive spine surgical techniques.
 He serves patients with state-of-the-art, minimally invasive treatments for back and neck pain as well as sports related injuries.
 When he is not working on helping his patients or advancing the field of Interventional Spine, he enjoys snowboarding, guitar playing, auto racing, wake boarding, and pretty much anything exciting!